-This special shore excursion is designed for cruise passengers interested in culture and and in natures phenomenon.
-The private tour combines ancient world famous monuments and a geological phenomenon that happens every 6 hours together with breathtaking picturesque land scape and views.
+This special shore excursion is designed for cruise passengers interested in culture and in natures phenomenon.
+The private tour combines ancient world-famous monuments and a geological phenomenon that happens every 6 hours together with breathtaking picturesque landscape and views.

 - 8-hours morning sightseeing private tour of Athens and Chalkis in Evia island